Why You Really Should Create Your Own Tarot Card Spreads

-When you focus too much on memorizing spreads and card meanings, you bring logic into your Tarot Card readings, and that’s one of the easiest ways to stifle your intuition.
+However, when you focus too much on memorizing spreads and card meanings, you bring logic into your tarot card readings, and that’s one of the easiest ways to stifle your intuition.
+You may even second-guess yourself in the middle of a reading and check the web site to get a card meaning when your intuition told you rather clearly what the card meant.
 While common card interpretations can be helpful, they are only meant to serve as inspiration for your own intuition to take over.

 One thing you’ll likely learn is that a card can have a certain meaning in one reading, and it can have an entirely different meaning in another reading.
 Likewise, two different psychic readers can very well read the same card in different ways, even if those differences are minor.